tonimelisma/onedrive-client/ARCHITECTURE.md

 #### B. Implement Resumable Downloads (Complete)
 *   **Goal:** Support downloading large files without consuming excessive memory and allow downloads to be resumed.
-*   **Why:** The current `files download` implementation is not streamed and is unsuitable for large files.
-Feature parity with uploads is needed.
+*   **Status:** Complete.
+The `files download` command now supports chunked, resumable downloads using HTTP Range requests and session files for state management.
-*   **How-To:**
+*   **Implementation:**
-    1. The SDK will need a new function that accepts an `io.Writer` and downloads the file in chunks using HTTP Range requests.
+    1. The SDK provides `DownloadFileChunk()` function that accepts byte ranges and returns an `io.ReadCloser`.
-    2. The `files download` command will need to be updated to use this new function and manage a session file similar to the upload process.
+    2. The `files download` command manages session files to track download progress and resume interrupted downloads.
+    3. Downloads use the same session management pattern as uploads for consistency.

 ### 3.2.
 The Sync Engine (v1.0+ Vision)